-CONFISCATION - Items that are prohibited on school grounds or are a distraction will be labeled as to ownership and turned over to assigned office.
+CONFISCATION: Items that are prohibited on school grounds or are a distraction will be labeled as to ownership and turned over to the assigned office.
 These items may be returned to the student or parents at the Administrator's discretion.
 Note: Beepers, cell phones, etc. may be turned over to Knox County Security.

-HAZING - Name-calling, inflammatory or disrespectful remarks, harassment (verbal or physical) is prohibited at all times and is subject to disciplinary consequences.
+HAZING: Name-calling, inflammatory or disrespectful remarks, harassment (verbal or physical) is prohibited at all times and is subject to disciplinary consequences.

-IN SCHOOL SUSPENSION (I.S.S.): I.S.S. is a consequence sometimes given for inappropriate behavior.
+IN SCHOOL SUSPENSION (ISS): ISS is a consequence sometimes given for inappropriate behavior.
 This consequence involves placement of the student in a special class for at least one-half day with a designated staff member.
 Students are expected to complete regular academic assignments, participate in some form of school service and follow the schedule and guidelines outlined by the staff member in charge.

-OUT OF SCHOOL SUSPENSION (O.S.S.) - This is a consequence given for persistent misbehaviors of such a serious nature as to warrant being prohibited from school attendance.
-Students who receive O.S.S. are subject to the following rules:
+OUT OF SCHOOL SUSPENSION (OSS): This is a consequence given for persistent misbehaviors of such a serious nature as to warrant being prohibited from school attendance.
+Students who receive OSS are subject to the following rules:

-- The student is not allowed on campus at any time. - The student is not allowed to attend any school function, including, but not limited to, athletic events, dances, or school performances.
+- The student is not allowed on campus at any time. - The student is not allowed to attend any school function, including, but not limited to; athletic events, dances, school performances, etc..

-LONG TERM SUSPENSION - Any out-of-school suspension that is longer than four consecutive days is considered "long term."
-A disciplinary hearing will be held before any long-term suspension has been given.
+LONG TERM SUSPENSION: Any OSS that is longer than four consecutive days is considered "long term."
+A disciplinary hearing (DH) will be held before any long-term suspension has been given.

-INITIAL HEARING/ DISIPLINARY HEARING - When information is received by the Administration indicating that a student has committed a violation that could result in a suspension of more than four days, meetings will be scheduled for the following purposes in the order given below:
+INITIAL HEARING/DISCIPLINARY HEARING (DH): When information is received by administration indicating that a student has committed a violation that could result in a suspension of more than four days, meetings will be scheduled for the following purposes in the order given below: